Sound1618/SQLServer_DBA/README.md

 # SQLServer_DBA
-DBA Scripts for SQL Server
+DBA Scripts for SQL Server on Prem

+Quick reference, mainly to diagnose rouge processes or perfoming diagnostics.